-TRAK Viewpoints
+TRAK Architecture Viewpoints

 TRAK viewpoint identifiers always have 'Vp' whereas a TRAK View identifier just has a 'V' e.g. SVp-01 identifies the Solution Structure Viewpoint whereas a SV-01 refers to a Solution Structure View.
 Links provide more information on the views and examples.

 In accordance with ISO/IEC/IEEE 42010 each TRAK Viewpoint addresses a set of concerns.
-These are the typical questions or concerns that a stakeholder might have i.e. if you were concerned with understanding the structure of the system of interest or the membership of an organisation youd would select the SVp-01 Solution Structure Viewpoint.
+These are the typical questions or concerns that a stakeholder might have i.e. if you were concerned with understanding the structure of the system of interest or the membership of an organisation you would select the SVp-01 Solution Structure Viewpoint.

-The typical concerns addressed by each TRAK Viewpoint are listed separately.
+A summary of all of the typical concerns addressed by each TRAK Viewpoint are listed separately.

 Enterprise Perspective